lt3355/Dataset4HIN-DPD-master/README.md

 Then run Cypher statements in `b.Detection/cypher.md`.

-This method is semi-automatic with a has a good visualization effect.
+This method is semi-automatic with a has a good visualization effect, you can replace fields with specific relations to view instance graphs.

 #### Juphter